thelatemail/emacs_and_r_quickstart/README.md

 ## Plotting

-Any `plot` will open in a new window, as it would if you were using RGui
+By default, any `plot` will open in an entirely new window external to Emacs, as it would if you were using R through a terminal.
+I'm a fan of this, because I like the possibility of multiple graphics devices and moving/resizing plots independently, as controlled by my window manager.
+Your mileage may vary on this.